hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/182__Praveen_R._Bhat.md

 > Yes, I too understand Advaita as expounded by Vachaspati Misra.
 >

-​If that, I am glad, but you are still sadly mistaken.
+If that, I am glad, but you are still sadly mistaken.
 Bhamatikara Vachaspati Mishra accepts DSV with NJV not EJV.
-That is not to say that he ​is against DSV.
+That is not to say that he is against DSV.
 Someone who has Bhamati reference for this may kindly quote the same, since I haven't studied Bhamati text proper.

-​As for tucchatvam, since you have ignored the perspective, it is no proof and here's quotation from Bhashyakara using tucchatva example, which I mentioned earlier and you don't seem to have landed on:
+As for tucchatvam, since you have ignored the perspective, it is no proof and here's quotation from Bhashyakara using tucchatva example, which I mentioned earlier and you don't seem to have landed on: